abmclin/CleaningDataCourseProject/README.md

 ## Requirements:

 The experimental dataset must be available as a directory labeled UCI HAR Dataset in the same working directory run_analysis.R script is located in.
+You can download the dataset as a zip file via <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

+Unzip the downloaded file and place the UCI HAR dataset directory into run_analysis.R's working directory.

-The UCI HAR Dataset directory has a certain directory hierarchy which run_analysis.R is already familiar with.
+The dataset directory has a certain directory hierarchy which run_analysis.R is already familiar with.

 ## How to Run: